-One important open problem in additive combinatorics is to obtain good estimates on the clique number of Paley graphs and other similar graphs \cite{CL07}*{Section 2.7}.
+One important open problem in additive combinatorics is obtaining good estimates on the clique number of Paley graphs and similar graphs \cite{CL07}*{Section 2.7}.
+Recall that in a graph $X$, the clique number of $X$, denoted $\omega(X)$, is the size of a maximum clique.
 Since $P_q$ is strongly regular, the Delsarte bound \cite{Del73} implies that $\omega(P_q) \leq \sqrt{q}$; in fact, the same upper bound applies to any pseudo-Paley graph of order $q$.
-This square root upper bound is known as the \emph{trivial upper bound} on the clique number of $P_q$ and it is notoriously difficult to improve this trivial upper bound when $q$ is a non-square.
+This square root upper bound is known as the \emph{trivial upper bound} on the clique number of $P_q$, and it is notoriously difficult to improve this trivial upper bound when $q$ is a non-square.
 Recently, a minor improvement on the trivial upper bound (from $\sqrt{q}$ to $\sqrt{q}-1$) has been made by Greaves and Soicher \cite{GS} for infinitely many pseudo-Paley graphs with non-square order.
-More recently, Hanson and Petridis \cite{HP} and Yip \cite{Yip1} improved the $\sqrt{q}$ bound to $\sqrt{q/2}(1+o(1))$ for $\omega(P_q)$ when $q$ is a non-square using polynomial method.
+More recently, Hanson and Petridis \cite{HP} and Yip \cite{Yip1} improved the $\sqrt{q}$ bound to $\sqrt{q/2}(1+o(1))$ for $\omega(P_q)$ when $q$ is a non-square using the polynomial method.
 This is still far from the conjectural bound; see the related discussion in \cite{Yip1}*{Section 1} and \cite{YipG}*{Section 1.3}.
 Nevertheless, it is known that $\omega(P_q)=\sqrt{q}$ when $q$ is a square since the subfield $\F_{\sqrt{q}}$ forms a clique; in fact, Blokhuis \cite{Blo84} showed all maximum cliques have a subfield structure.